Alitastan/CProgrammingExamples/README.md

 This repository contains examples and programming projects from the [C Programming - A Modern Approach / K. N. KING](http://knking.com/books/c2/cover.html)

-## Notes

-There are few examples and programming projects which has solutions on the book whereas most of them do not have any solution.
-You can find my solutions for each section.
-I hope you enjoy!

 ### Some of my favorite programs:
 - [sevensegment.c](https://github.com/Alitastan/CProgrammingExamples/blob/main/10ProgramOrganization/ProgrammingProjects/sevensegment.c)
  *that displays the input digits with a simulated seven-segment effect.*